yeti-switch/doc/src/en/yeti-ui-routing/yeti-ui-routing-routing_plan_static_routes.rst

     Priority
         Value of this field (numeric) is used during building of routing rating for routing call.
 Route with biggest  value of *Priority* will be put into top of rating.
 Value of this field will be used for rewriting of the :ref:`Priority <dialpeer_priority>` of the related :ref:`Dialpeers <dialpeers>` in case of using **QD-Static, LCR, ACD&ASR control** or **Static only, No ACD&ASR control** mode of sorting in the framework of :ref:`Routing plan <routing_plan>`.

+    Weight
+        Value of this field (numeric) is used during randomized taking decision about final route (:ref:`Dialpeer <dialpeers>`) for the routing the call in case of selecting two or more routes with same :ref:`Priority <routing_plan_static_route_priority>`.
+It uses only in case of using **QD-Static, LCR, ACD&ASR control** or **Static only, No ACD&ASR control** mode of sorting in the framework of :ref:`Routing plan <routing_plan>`.
+Probability to choose the route is bigger for routes where *Weight* value is bigger.

     Vendor
         :ref:`Contractor <contractors>` that is related to this static route.
 Only Contractor that was marked as :ref:`Vendor <contractor_vendor>` can be chosen in this field.
     Updated At